openziti/ziti-doc/docfx_project/ziti/quickstarts/network/aws-quickstart.md

   * port 1280 - the preselected port the Ziti controller will serve its API over
   * port 3022 - the preselected port for data channels to the Ziti Edge Router
 * Public IP/DNS: Make sure the EC2 instance is assigned a public IP and a public DNS entry
+* You will login via SSH with username *nfadmin* unless you override that default with the EC2 launcher

 > [!IMPORTANT]
 > Make sure you have the private key corresponding to the public key you choose.